arman-g/AgeCalculator/README.md

 # AgeCalculator
-AgeCalculator can be used to calculate the age between two dates in years, months, and days format.
+AgeCalculator is an age calculation library that can be used to calculate the age between two dates and output in years, months, and days format.

 ## Dependencies
 .NET 5+